-Buttigieg — who’s now running for president — never called.
-Instead, his chief of staff rang and told her she, too, had to go.
-Federal prosecutors, he said, had suggested she and the chief could be indicted if they weren’t removed.
+Buttigieg — who’s now competing for the Democratic nomination for president — never called her back.
+When DePaepe’s phone finally rang, she says, it was the young mayor’s chief of staff, who told her she, too, had to go.
+Federal prosecutors, he told her, had suggested that she and the chief could be indicted if they weren’t removed.

 DePaepe hung up, crying and in disbelief.
-She called one of those prosecutors, whom she says told her she wasn’t in trouble and shouldn’t quit.
+She called one of the prosecutors, who she says told her she was not in trouble and should not quit.

 “Who do I believe?
 I’m being told two different stories,” DePaepe recalled thinking, adding, “Someone is lying to me.”